robfig/revel/manual/index.md

 - You need to be logged into github to be able to edit the page or you will get a 404
 - You can also edit any other pages (such as front page) of revel, even though there is not button.
 Please see the branch `gh-pages` of the repository.

+EDIT this is here to trigger a GH pages build.